 After that Mr. Moon stayed in the home of an enthusiastic follower, Kim Chong-hwa, in Kyungchang-ri.
 She lived with her husband, Jung Myung-sun, and three children.
 Mr. Moon seemed to apply his principle of pikareum at the house.
 He attempted to have sexual intercourse with women who were married and had children, with the excuse of the story about Lucifer.
 Saying that he was called by God, Mr. Moon prepared for the “marriage supper of the lamb.”
 The believers made rice cakes, robes, and bed covers for the ritual.
 This young man from Seoul gathered people every day and they spent nights praying and singing hymns loudly.
 They lived together as husband and wife under the same roof, even though she had a husband and children.
 Because of the commotion they made, the neighbors in the village could not endure it.

 The villagers made a report.
-Mr. Moon and his followers were all arrested by the police on February 22nd, 1948.
-Mr. Moon was transferred to the Heungnam prison after being sentenced on June 20th to five years in prison.
+Mr. Moon and his followers were all arrested by the police on February 22, 1948.
+Mr. Moon was sentenced on to five years in prison; after some time in prison in Pyongyang, he was transferred to the prison in Heungnam on June 20th.

-I was told later that Kim Chong-hwa was sentenced to 1 year in prison and that Ok Se-hyun was released after two months because her family was rich.
+I was told later that Kim Chong-hwa was sentenced to one year in prison and that Ok Se-hyun was released after two months because of the efforts of her wealthy husband.
 A few years later, I happened to see Kim Chong-hwa in South Korea and I could hear the real story.
-It was a very interesting story from a woman who had lost her faith by that time.
+It was a very interesting story from a woman who had lost her faith [in Mr. Moon] by that time.

 Every day about 100 prisoners died.
 No day had passed without death in the prison.
 But the replacement quota from the Pyongyang prison was tightly maintained.
-It was around May when we realized that a lot of young prison officers disappeared.
+It was around May when we realized that a lot of young prison officers had disappeared.
 People kept saying that there was going to be war because ships from the Soviet Union returned with a lot of arms such as anti-aircraft guns.
-The security in the prison became tighter and the war broke out on June 25th.
+The security in the prison became tighter.
+The war started on June 25th.